 Public perceptions of the judiciary improved in the early years of the reform program.
-In 2013, a Gallup poll found 61% of Kenyans had confidence in the judiciary, compared to a low of 27% in 2009.27 However, later polls suggested that the gains faded.
-Between November 2013 and April 2015, Ipsos polls found that the percentage of Kenyans expressing "a lot" of confidence in the courts fell from 28% to 21% for the Supreme Court, and from 21% to 12% for other courts.28 One likely explanation was that high-profile controversies over the Supreme Court's 2013 election ruling and corruption by top administrative staff eroded trust in the judiciary despite the reform effort.
+In 2013, a Gallup poll found 61% of Kenyans had confidence in the judiciary compared with a low of 27% in 2009.
+However, later polls suggested that the gains had faded.
+From November 2013 to April 2015, Ipsos polls found that the percentage of Kenyans expressing "a lot" of confidence in the courts had fallen from 28% to 21% for the Supreme Court and from 21% to 12% for other courts.
+One explanation was that high-profile controversies over the Supreme Court's 2013 election ruling and corruption by top administrative staff had eroded trust in the judiciary despite reform efforts.